Last updated: 10 September 2020

 The building must have an Energy Performance Certificate (EPC).

-However, while self-build projects are eligible for RHI support, other new build properties are not under the Domestic scheme.
+However, while self-build projects are eligible for RHI support, other new-build properties don’t qualify under the Domestic scheme.

-You can apply for the RHI scheme on the Ofgem website, or phone the Domestic RHI Applicant Support Centre on 0300 003 0744.
-The phone line is open from Monday to Friday between the hours of 09:00 and 17:00, or you can email DomesticRHI@ofgem.gov.uk.
+Apply on the Ofgem website, or phone the Domestic RHI Applicant Support Centre on 0300 003 0744.
+The phone line is open from Monday to Friday between the hours of 09:00 and 17:00.
+You can also email DomesticRHI@ofgem.gov.uk.

 To get started, gather all the relevant information about your property and the heating technology you’ve chosen to install: